jlista/chess/README.md

 Examples:

-Pe-e5 moves the e pawn to e5
+Pe-e5 moves the e pawn to e5 <br>
-Qa-b4 moves the queen to b4
+Qa-b4 moves the queen to b4 <br>
-Nb-c3 moves the knight on the b file to c3
+Nb-c3 moves the knight on the b file to c3 <br>
-Pa-b3 moves the a pawn to b3, capturing a piece (note that there is no "x" marking a capture) Pa-b6 moves the a pawn to b6, capturing a pawn on b5 en passant (assuming this is a legal move) O-O castles kingside
+Pa-b3 moves the a pawn to b3, capturing a piece (note that there is no "x" marking a capture) <br>
+Pa-b6 moves the a pawn to b6, capturing a pawn on b5 en passant (assuming this is a legal move) <br>
+O-O castles kingside <br>
-O-O-O castles queenside
+O-O-O castles queenside <br>
-Pa-a8=Q moves the a pawn to a8, promoting to queen
+Pa-a8=Q moves the a pawn to a8, promoting to queen <br>

 Game representation: